NapasPayu/CryptoSample/README.md

 -   [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) (MVVM) pattern facilites a [separation](https://en.wikipedia.org/wiki/Separation_of_concerns) of development of the graphical user interface.

 ## Modules
 Modules are collection of source files and build settings that allow you to divide a project into discrete units of functionality.
 In this case apart from dividing by functionality/responsibility, existing the following dependence between them.

 ### App module
 `:app` module is an [com.android.application](https://developer.android.com/studio/build/), which is needed to create the app bundle.
-It is also responsible for initiating the dependency graph, [play core](https://developer.android.com/reference/com/google/android/play/core/release-notes) and another project global libraries, differentiating especially between different app environments.
+It is also responsible for initiating the dependency graph, [play core](https://developer.android.com/reference/com/google/android/play/core/release-notes) and other project global libraries, differentiating especially between different app environments.

 ### Data module
 `:data` module is an [com.android.library](https://developer.android.com/studio/projects/android-library)  for serving network requests or accessing to the database.
 Providing the data source for the many features that require it.